-If you think your child is entitled to Free School meals please speak to the school office.
-If your child is in Key Stage One please do complete the claim form for free school meals as the school could receive valuable additional funding to support you child.
+If you think your child is entitled to Free School meals, please speak to the school office.
+If your child is in Key Stage One, please do complete the claim form for free school meals as the school could receive valuable additional funding (Pupil Premium) to support your child.
+You can find out how we spend this on our website.